margo/specification/system-design/margo-overview/technical-lexicon.md

 Workload Fleet Manager(WFM) represents a software offering that enables End Users to configure, deploy, and manage edge Workloads as a fleet on their registered Edge Devices.

+**Fleet Management Concepts**

+**State Seeking**

+The state seeking methodology, adopted via Margo, is enabled first by the Workload Fleet Manager when it establishes the "Desired state".
+The Edge Device then reconciles it's "Current state" with the "Desired state" provided by the Fleet Manager and reports the status.

+**Provider Model**

+The provider model within Margo describes a service that is able to orchestrate or implement the desired state within the edge device.
+Current providers supported:

+- Helm Client
+- Docker Compose Client

 **Workload Fleet Management Agent**

 The Workload Fleet Management Agent is a service that runs on the Edge Compute Device which communicates with the Workload Fleet Management Software to receive workloads and configurations to be applied on the Edge Compute Device.